thedoggybrad/Paint3DArchive/README.md

 ## Copyright
 Disclaimer: I do not claim ownership for the software on this archive.
 All of the releases of this software are owned by their respective owners.
-Also, I do not have any responsibility for your use of the archived releases I have provided.
+Also, I do not have any responsibility for your use of the archived releases I have provided.<br>
 ©Microsoft Corporation.
 All Rights Reserved.